PhilT/minit/README.md

 Minit!
 ====================================

-Minify JS and CSS in all environments except development and test for Ruby on Rails 3 apps.
+Minify JS and CSS in all environments except development and test for Ruby on Rails apps.
+(so far tested on Rails 3 but will be testing on Rails 2 in the coming days)

 No frills, no configuration, opinionated packager.
 Use it, fork it or use something else.